How To Build A Sketch Plugin With JavaScript, HTML And CSS (Part 2)

 Trusted by 200,000+ folks.

-In this second part of our tutorial on building Sketch plugins, we’ll pick up where we left off with the building of our user interface, and then we’ll move on to the key feature of actually generating our layer mosaics and optimizing the final plugin code.
+In this second part of our tutorial on building Sketch plugins, Matt Curtis will pick up where he left off with the building of our user interface, and then he’ll move on to the key feature of actually generating our layer mosaics and optimizing the final plugin code.
+You will learn how to connect the user interface to the core plugin code and how to implement the plugin’s main features.
+Last but not least, you’ll also learn how to optimize the code and the way the plugin works.

 As mentioned in part 1, this tutorial is intended for people who know and use the Sketch app and are not afraid of dabbling with code as well.
 To profit from it the most, you will need to have at least some basic experience writing JavaScript (and, optionally, HTML/CSS).